Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Discussion

 \section{Discussion}

-This paper introduces an online algorithm named F3I which iteratively improves a K-nearest neighbor imputation by fine-tuning the weights corresponding to each of the $K$ closest neighbors.
-Interestingly, this algorithm does not need to train by hiding some of the available values, and can be jointly trained with a downstream task depending on whether the end goal is a good imputation quality or a good downstream performance.
-Empirically, this algorithm remains computationally tractable even under a large number of features.
-The experimental code and the implementation of F3I (and PCGrad-F3I) are provided as supplementary material.
-However, there are a few limitations for F3I.
-First, the K-nearest neighbor imputation is costly when the number of samples is very large.
-Second, F3I can only be used on continuous variables, and, finally, the theoretical guarantees derived in Theorems~\ref{thm:mse_bounds}-\ref{thm:regret_f3i} only hold for one-dimensional Gaussian data.
+We introduce an algorithm named F3I which iteratively improves a K-nearest neighbor imputation, by tuning the neighbor-associated weights.
+F3I is versatile as it can be jointly trained with any classification task to meaningfully impute values depending on the end goal.
+Moreover, F3I features theoretical guarantees on the imputation quality and the preservation of the data distribution across missingness mechanisms, including not-missing-at-random.
+Empirically, the performance of F3I is similar or better than the state-of-the-art across data sets, while being more computationally tractable.
+The experimental code and implementation of F3I are provided as supplementary material.

-The approach combining online learning and density ratio estimation is a simple idea that could be improved further, notably to perhaps remove the linear term in the number of iterations in Theorem~\ref{thm:regret_f3i}.
-In particular, the density ratio estimation step might benefit from the classifier-based approach developed in BORE~\cite{tiao2021bore}, in particular in the version of F3I where a k-d tree would be rebuilt at every iteration to consider density $D_t$ on points $\{(\bm{x}^t)_1, \dots, (\bm{x}^t)_N\}$ instead of the density estimated on naively imputed points.
+Combining online learning and density ratio estimation is a simple and flexible idea that could be improved further, notably to perhaps remove the linear term in the number of iterations in Theorem~\ref{thm:regret_f3i}.
+For instance, the density ratio estimation step might benefit from the classifier-based approach developed in BORE~\cite{tiao2021bore}, in particular in a version of F3I where a k-d tree would be rebuilt at every iteration to consider density $D_t$ on points $\{(\bm{x}^t)_1, \dots, (\bm{x}^t)_N\}$ instead of the density estimated on the naively imputed initial points $\{(\bm{x}^0)_1, \dots, (\bm{x}^0)_N\}$.